2017 Aegean Sea earthquake: Deformation

-Ground deformations and displacements of the main shock faulting were observed via GPS and interferograms.
-Most of the deformation was observed in Karaada, which is located right near the epicenter.
+Ground deformation and displacement of the mainshock faulting were observed via GPS and interferograms.
+Most of the deformation was observed in Karaada, near the epicenter.

 Tsunami

 Relative to the large magnitude and large depth, the earthquake generated a tsunami which was one of the largest ever recorded in the Mediterranean since records began in 426 BC.
 The tsunami was first picked up by a tide gauge in Bodrum, which measured 0.11 m.
 In the next few weeks after the main earthquake, field surveys were performed.
 As a result of the surveys, tsunami inundations as much as 100 m were observed with a run-up height of 1.9 m.
 Many dead fish were found, cars were dragged and boats were damaged.

-Damages
+Damage

 Extensive damage took place on the island of Kos, and to a lesser degree in the area around Bodrum.
 On Kos, the old town was worst affected, with the cathedral, the 18th century Defterdar mosque, and a 14th-century castle being badly damaged.
 The main harbour had its floor crack as a result of the tremor, and was subsequently declared unsafe for use by government officials, who rerouted all ferries to the smaller port town of Kefalos in west Kos.

 Two fatalities were reported on the island, in addition to more than 120 injuries.
 The two dead were identified as Turkish and Swedish nationals, and were killed when the upper facade of a bar collapsed on top of them.
 Seven seriously injured people on Kos were flown to hospitals in Athens and Heraklion, including two men from Sweden and Norway in critical condition.
 Around 360 people were injured in Bodrum, many after jumping out of windows in panic, but none of the injuries were regarded as serious.